scannermobs/SurfacePress/README.md

 Comes with [Masonry](https://github.com/desandro/masonry) pre-installed and ready to use.
 You'll see `archive.php` defaults to use the Masonry grid template (`loop-archive-grid-masonry.php`), but this can be easily switched to (`loop-archive.php`) for regular listings, or your own template for custom layouts.

+### Some handy utilities built into `functions.php`

+#### FOUC-protection

+There is a tiny bit of js in `functions.php` which in a screen reader and index-friendly way hides the whole page until the main assets are loaded, thereby protecting against the dreaded Flash of Unstyled Content (FOUC).

+#### ACF Options-ready

+ACF Options page is pre-setup via `functions.php`.

+#### Comment title Customisation

+Includes the function to customise the title reply, defaults to 'What do you think about this?'.

+#### Custom archive title

+Includes the function to customise the archive title, which is preserved in a screen reader=friendly way.

 ## Notes

 * Please use [Real Favicon Generator](https://realfavicongenerator.net/) to generate a custom favicon, and replace the files in the theme root directory